 If a Ph.D. is your ultimate degree objective, we encourage exceptionally qualified B.S. students to apply for direct admission to our Ph.D. program.
 This will increases the opportunities for financial support through Research Assistantships, Fellowship, etc. Please see our Graduate Support page for more details.

 The early admission application deadline is December 15.
 Applications received thereafter will continue to be considered on a space-available basis, up to the University deadline of April 1.
 After this date all applications are subject to an additional $30 late fee.

 Recruitment Weekend: PhD applicants who meet the priority application deadline will be considered for an invitation to our on-campus graduate recruitment weekend for interviews with faculty, research presentations, social activities and more.
 PhD applicants who submit their completed application by January 15 will also be considered for an invitation on a space available basis.
 For the Fall 2017 admission cycle, these events are planned for February 23-26, 2017.
 Mark your calendar and reserve these dates to visit campus and explore PhD program opportunities at the University of Utah!

-All applicants are required to use the "Apply Yourself" online application system.
+All applicants are required to use the "Apply Yourself" (AY) online application system.
 Below is a list of materials you will need to complete the process.

-A limited number of University and Department Fellowships are offered on a competitive basis to exceptionally well-qualified applicants.
+A limited number of College and Department Fellowships are offered on a competitive basis to exceptionally well-qualified applicants.
 You will be automatically considered for these awards on the basis of your application materials.
 You do not need to provide any additional information unless you are specifically requested to do so at a later time.

 We also encourage prospective students to apply for Fellowships from extramural

 We look forward to receiving your application.